Updated on November 4, 2025

 Previously, Hilton’s eCommerce division was segmented and invoiced via different strategies:

-• Top-Up: This has been around a while is Hilton’s metasearch program.
+- Top-Up (now called Hotel Level Marketing Powered by Beacon): This has been around a while is Hilton’s metasearch program.
 It allows hotels to layer and add their funds to Hilton funds to combat OTAs and drive more direct revenue to brand.com via metasearch.
 The layering of funds provided opportunities that could not be reached as a single hotel.
 Originally an opt-in program, it turned into an opt-out program.
-Under Advance, you are 100% in, no matter what.
+Under Advance, you are 100% in, no matter what and funds added via Hotel Level Marketing Powered by Beacon are in addition to what Hilton already spends with the Advance Program.

 The new Advance program combines all 3 initiatives into 1 REQUIRED program.